-Easy To Use . . . .
+Easy To Use

-- Connect the diagnostic tool to the vehicle's test connector. - Turn the ignition key "On." - The diagnostic tool automatically links to the vehicle's computer.
+- Connect the Scan Tool to the vehicle's test connector. - Turn the ignition key "On."
+DO NOT start the engine. - The Scan Tool will automatically link to the vehicle's computer.

-Easy To View . . . .
+Easy To View

-- The diagnostic tool retrieves stored codes, Freeze Frame data and System Status. - Codes, I/M Monitor Status and Freeze Frame data are displayed on the diagnostic tool's LCD display screen.
-System Status is indicated by LED indicators.
+- The Scan Tool retrieves stored codes, Freeze Frame data System Status. - Codes, System Status and Freeze Frame data are displayed on the Scan Tool's display screen.
+System status is indicated by LED indicators.

-Easy To Define . . . .
+Easy To Define

-- Read code definitions from the diagnostic tool's LCD display.
+- Read code definitions from the Scan Tool's display

 - View Freeze Frame data.

+- View Live Data.

 - View Anti-Lock Brake System (ABS) DTCs.